- Dental Implants

 - Restoring Bite

 - The Benefits Of Dental Implants

 Toronto | Markham | Richmond Hill | Vaughan | Scarborough | Stouffville

 When discussing dental implant placement methods, there are three types that you need to be aware of – Conventional Implant Placement, Computer Guided Implant Placement and Immediate Placement.

-Full – Arch Solutions
+Full Arch Dental Implant Solutions

 The “All-on-6” procedure is designed as a permanent solution for the complete replacement of failing or missing teeth in the upper and/or lower jaws.
 This procedure uses 6 (or more) implants instead of similar procedures utilizing only 4 implants (“All-on-4”).

-Single Tooth Dental Implants
+Single Dental Implant Solutions